-- (1) Except as provided for under paragraph (2), a hotelkeeper or campground owner refusing or denying accommodations, facilities or privileges of a lodging establishment for any of the reasons specified under subsection (a) shall not be liable in a civil action or for a fine or penalty based on the refusal or denial. - (2) Accommodations, facilities or privileges of a lodging establishment may not be refused or denied based upon the factors under section 3 of the act of October 27, 1955 (P.L.744, No.222), known as the Pennsylvania Human Relations Act.

-(c) Restitution and damages permitted. --

-- (1) In addition to any penalties provided under any other statute, a court may order a person to do all of the following: - (i) Pay restitution for any damages suffered by the hotelkeeper or campground owner of the lodging establishment, including the lodging establishment's loss of revenue resulting from the lodging establishment's inability to rent or lease the accommodations during the period of time the lodging establishment is being repaired. - (ii) Pay damages or restitution to a person or his property that is injured. - (2) The parents or guardians of a minor shall be liable for the acts of the minor which cause damages to the lodging establishment room or furnishings or cause injury to persons or property.

-(3) This subsection shall not prohibit the prosecution of any person for any other violation of law which occurred on the property of the lodging establishment.

-(d) Guest register requirement. --

-- (1) The hotelkeeper or campground owner of a lodging establishment shall maintain, for a period of three years, a guest register which shows the name, residence, date of arrival and departure of guests of the lodging establishment. - (2) (i) Every guest shall register.
-A registering guest may be required by the hotelkeeper or campground owner to produce a valid driver's license or other identification, satisfactory to the hotelkeeper or campground owner, containing a photograph of the guest and setting forth the name and residence address of the guest. - (ii) In addition to the provisions of subparagraph (i), if the guest is a minor, the hotelkeeper or campground owner may also require a parent of the guest to register, accepting in writing liability for the lodging cost, taxes, all charges by the minor and any damages to the lodging accommodations or its furnishings caused by the minor while a guest at the lodging establishment. - (3) The guest register shall be maintained in its original form or may be reproduced on any photographic, photostatic, microfilm, microcard, miniature photographic or other process which actually reproduces the original record. - (e) Right to eject from premises. -- A hotelkeeper or campground owner may immediately eject a person from the lodging establishment premises for violating this chapter if a copy of the chapter is posted in a conspicuous place and manner in the lodging establishment in accordance with subsection (f). - (f) Posting notice to guests. -- This chapter shall not apply to a hotelkeeper or campground owner unless the hotelkeeper or campground owner posts a copy of this chapter at or near the guest registration desk. - (g) Definitions.--As used in this section, the following words and phrases shall have the meanings given to them in this subsection unless the context clearly indicates otherwise:
+- (1) Except as provided for under paragraph (2), a hotelkeeper refusing or denying accommodations, facilities or privileges of a lodging establishment for any of the reasons specified under subsection (a) shall not be liable in a civil action or for a fine or penalty based on the refusal or denial. - (2) Accommodations, facilities or privileges of a lodging establishment may not be refused or denied based upon the factors under section 3 of the act of October 27, 1955 (P.L.744, No.222), known as the Pennsylvania Human Relations Act. - (c) Restitution and damages permitted. -- - (1) In addition to any penalties provided under any other statute, a court may order a person to do all of the following: - (i) Pay restitution for any damages suffered by the hotelkeeper of the lodging establishment, including the lodging establishment's loss of revenue resulting from the lodging establishment's inability to rent or lease the room during the period of time the lodging establishment room is being repaired. - (ii) Pay damages or restitution to a person or his property that is injured. - (2) The parents or guardians of a minor shall be liable for the acts of the minor which cause damages to the lodging establishment room or furnishings or cause injury to persons or property. - (3) This subsection shall not prohibit the prosecution of any person for any other violation of law which occurred on the property of the lodging establishment. - (d) Guest register requirement. -- - (1) The hotelkeeper of a lodging establishment shall maintain, for a period of three years, a guest register which shows the name, residence, date of arrival and departure of guests of the lodging establishment. - (2) (i) Every guest shall register.
+A registering guest may be required by the hotelkeeper to produce a valid driver's license or other identification, satisfactory to the hotelkeeper, containing a photograph of the guest and setting forth the name and residence address of the guest. - (ii) In addition to the provisions of subparagraph (i), if the guest is a minor, the hotelkeeper may also require a parent of the guest to register, accepting in writing liability for the guest room cost, taxes, all charges by the minor and any damages to the guest room or its furnishings caused by the minor while a guest at the lodging establishment. - (3) The guest register shall be maintained in its original form or may be reproduced on any photographic, photostatic, microfilm, microcard, miniature photographic or other process which actually reproduces the original record. - (e) Right to eject from premises. -- A hotelkeeper may immediately eject a person from the lodging establishment premises for violating this chapter if a copy of the chapter is posted in a conspicuous place and manner in the lodging establishment in accordance with subsection (f). - (f) Posting notice to guests.--This chapter shall not apply to a hotelkeeper unless the hotelkeeper posts a copy of this chapter at or near the guest registration desk. - (g) Definitions.--As used in this section, the following words and phrases shall have the meanings given to them in this subsection unless the context clearly indicates otherwise:

 "Alcohol."
 The term as defined in section 102 of the act of April 12, 1951 (P.L.90, No.21), known as the Liquor Code.
-"Controlled substance."
-The term as defined in section 2